 Pan sauces are the magic that happens when you build a sauce on the leftover juices and browned bits (called “fond’) in the pan after you cook a piece of meat.
 There is so much flavor in those little bits that are left behind, so don’t let them go to waste!

 First you have to “deglaze” or dissolve those bits off the pan using a liquid (usually broth or wine), then add some herbs or spices, butter for a creamy finish, and whatever else you’d like.
-For the pan sauce in this 20 Minute Honey Mustard Chicken I’ve added a simple mix of coarse ground mustard and honey, which also give the sauce a little more body.
+For the pan sauce in this 20 Minute Honey Mustard Chicken I’ve added a simple mix of stone ground mustard and honey, which also give the sauce a little more body.
 It’s simple, but fool proof, and you’re going to love it.

 Other Recipes with Easy Pan Sauces: